void

 U kalicha is mentioned 17 times in The Good Soldier Švejk.

-U kalicha is the tavern where Švejk and pubkeeper Palivec were arrested by detective Bretschneider at the very start of the novel.
-This probably happened on 29 June 1914 as the news about the murders in Sarajevo appeared in the newspapers on that day (Mrs. Müllerová had just read about it).
+U kalicha is the tavern where Švejk and pubkeeper Palivec were arrested by detective Bretschneider at the very beginning of the novel.
+This probably occurred on 29 June 1914, as news of the assassination in Sarajevo appeared in the newspapers on that day (Mrs. Müllerová had just read about it).

-The plot returns to U kalicha in [I.6] when Švejk is released from his ordeal, again meets detective Bretschneider, and convinces the detective to buy dogs from him.
-His last visit is in [I.10,4] after he has started his career as officer's servant with Feldkurat Katz.
-Mrs. Palivcová refuses to serve him as she thinks he is a deserter.
+The plot returns to U kalicha in [I.6] when Švejk is released from his ordeal, again meets detective Bretschneider, and persuades the detective to buy dogs from him.
+His final visit is in [I.10,4] after he has begun his career as an officer's servant to Feldkurat Katz.
+Mrs. Palivcová refuses to serve him because she believes he is a deserter.

-U kalicha is also mentioned in [II.4] in the classic scene from Bruck when Švejk and Sappeur Vodička promise to meet there after the war, at six in the evening - one of the most famous quotes from the entire novel.
+U kalicha is also mentioned in [II.4] in the classic scene from Bruck, when Švejk and Sappeur Vodička promise to meet there after the war, at six in the evening – one of the most famous quotations from the entire novel.
 Here Švejk reveals that U kalicha served beer from Velké Popovice.

 Background